 We recognize the importance of performing as a vital part of training for aspiring dance students and provide a unique opportunity for students to perform on stage with Les Petits Ballets' performing company.

-Classes are offered at the bright, spacious studios at the Nepean Creative Arts Centre.
+Classes are offered at the bright, spacious studios of the newly renovated Nepean Creative Arts Centre.

 Les Petits Ballets is a non-profit organization run by a volunteer Board of Directors.
 We are a non-competitive ballet school and do not participate in competitions.